Organisation armée secrète: March 1962 Evian agreements and the struggle of the OAS

-In April 1962 the OAS leader, Raoul Salan was captured.
-Despite the OAS bombing campaign, the FLN remained resolute in its agreement to the ceasefire and on 17 June 1962 the OAS also began a ceasefire.
+In April 1962, the OAS leader, Raoul Salan was captured.
+Despite the OAS bombing campaign, the FLN remained resolute in its agreement to the ceasefire; further, on 17 June 1962, the OAS also began a ceasefire.
 The Algerian authority officially guaranteed the security of the remaining Europeans, but in early July 1962 the Oran Massacre occurred; hundreds of armed people came down to European areas of the city, attacking European civilians.
-The violence lasted several hours, including lynching and acts of torture in public places in all areas of Oran by civilians supported by the ALN—the armed wing of the FLN, at the time evolving into the Algerian Army— resulting in 3,000 missing people:
+The violence lasted several hours, including lynching and acts of torture in public places in all areas of Oran by civilians supported by the ALN—the armed wing of the FLN, at the time evolving into the Algerian Army.

-By 1963, the main OAS operatives were either killed or in jail.
+By 1963, the main OAS operatives were either dead, in exile, or in prison.
 Claude Piegts and Albert Dovecar were executed by firing squad on 7 June 1962, and Roger Degueldre on 6 July 1962.
 Jean Bastien-Thiry, who had attempted the Petit-Clamart assassination on de Gaulle, but was not formally a member of the OAS, was also executed, on 11 March 1963.
 With the arrest of Gilles Buscia in 1965, the organisation effectively ceased to exist.
 The jailed OAS members were amnestied by De Gaulle under a July 1968 act.
 Putschist generals still alive in November 1982 were reintegrated into the Army by another amnesty law: Raoul Salan, Edmond Jouhaud, and six other generals benefited from this law.